shafayetShafee/R_spatial/README.md

 # R_spatial
-contains code about how to use Spatial Data with R which I learned from a workshop arrange by Claudia A Engek
+Contains code about how to use Spatial Data with R which I learned from a [workshop](https://github.com/cengel/R-spatial) arrange by Claudia A Engel.